hanskrio/tio4900-masked-ppo/README.md

 **3. Set up the Python Environment:**
   It is recommended to use the provided Conda environment files:
     ```bash
-    # For general use:
+    # For general use (macOS):
     conda env create -f environment.yml
-    # Or for Linux-specific environment:
+    # Or for Linux-specific environment or hpc cluster:
     # conda env create -f environment_linux.yml
     conda activate [your-env-name] # (The name is usually defined inside the .yml file)
     ```